bchao1/fast-poisson-image-editing/README.md

 |Texture flattening|✅|❌|❌|✅|
 |Local illumination change|❌|❌|❌|✅|

 Furthermore, this implementation is signifacantly *faster* and scales much better than others.
-The following table shows the profiled run time of seamless cloning on different datasets:
+The following table shows the profiled run time of seamless cloning on different datasets (in seconds):
 ||[Src.
 1](https://github.com/rinsa318/poisson-image-editing)|[Src.
 2](https://github.com/willemmanuel/poisson-image-editing)|[Src.
 3]()|This|
 |--|--|--|--|--|
 |test1|32.064|312.930|6.755|**2.474**|